-More ride-hailing companies are offering women-centred services, but do they get women on the road?
+Photo via Unsplash, Sai de Silva More ride-hailing companies are offering women-centred services, but do they get women on the road?
 The next time you open your favourite ride-hailing app, you may find a surprising feature: the option to choose a woman driver or rider.
-Safety is a determining factor when women decide how, when, or if to drive and travel. … Continue reading Women-only Ride-hailing: New Data from the Market
+Safety is a determining factor when women decide how, when, … Continue reading Women-only Ride-hailing: New Data from the Market

-E-commerce is thriving in Africa and Southeast Asia.
+Copyright International Finance Corporation E-commerce is thriving in Africa and Southeast Asia.
 IFC leveraged data Jumia and Lazada, two of the largest e-commerce platforms in Africa and Southeast Asia respectively, and found that this growth could be even higher if we invest in women entrepreneurs on e-commerce platforms.
 The reports ‘Women and E-commerce in Africa’ … Continue reading Women & E-commerce: A $300 Billion Opportunity

-There is growing evidence that greater gender equality leads to increased business innovation, and companies that pay attention stand to reap great rewards.
-The business case for gender equality is compelling, and few still doubt that investing in women as employees and entrepreneurs leads to increased productivity and profitability.
-But one piece of the puzzle … Continue reading Women and innovation: Making the connection
+Photo via Unsplash, Andy Kelly There is growing evidence that greater gender equality leads to increased business innovation, and companies that pay attention stand to reap great rewards.
+This article was initially published on the Stanford Social Innovation Review.
+For the full article, please visit the website.
+For more of Alexa's work, read her profile or visit her … Continue reading Women and innovation: Making the connection

-Recently I had the honor of presenting at the PowerShift Conference on Women in the World Economy, hosted by the Oxford University Saïd Business School.
-PowerShift was hands down the most inspiring conference I have ever attended, largely because it drew together companies, NGOs and academics in a way which not only gave participants a … Continue reading Towards an ecosystem for women’s financial inclusion- what next?
+Photo via Steve Johnson, Unsplash Recently I had the honor of presenting at the PowerShift Conference on Women in the World Economy, hosted by the Oxford University Saïd Business School.
+PowerShift was hands down the most inspiring conference I have ever attended, largely because it drew together companies, NGOs and academics in a way which … Continue reading Towards an ecosystem for women’s financial inclusion- what next?

 Photo via Unsplash, Micheile Empowering women is not without risks – we need to identify and overcome them.
 There’s a statistic that most development practitioners will have heard quite frequently: empowering women farmers would decrease the number of hungry by up to 150 million.
 There are many facts like it, all meant to make the case … Continue reading Empowerment beyond the buzzword: Unintended consequences of women’s economic empowerment

 This week the UK government takes the historic step of becoming one of the first institutions to make an official statement on how companies should operationalize the UN Guiding Principles on Business and Human Rights, more commonly known as the Ruggie Principles.
-Leading the process to formalize the ambitious but sometimes vague standards laid out … Continue reading Three reasons why the UK National Action Plan on Business and Human Rights should prioritise gender
+Leading the process to formalize the ambitious but sometimes vague standards laid … Continue reading Three reasons why the UK National Action Plan on Business and Human Rights should prioritise gender

 This blog was originally posted on Business Fights Poverty.
 It is based on the findings of the Strengthening the Dairy Value Chain project, funded by the Bill and Melinda Gates Foundation and implemented by CARE International Bangladesh and US.
 Debate on the possibilities at the base of the pyramid (BOP) is ubiquitous; nonetheless, too often regulated to a … Continue reading What your BOP strategy is missing: A gender lens